jdoss2020/poetry/Jim_Doss_Poetry-Part_1.md

 the bandage already tossed in the garbage
 before you left the artist’s shop.
 Now hay
-unexpectedly flies from the back of a passing pickup
+unexpectedly flies from the back of a passing pickup,

-like a whisper of something strange and exotic.
+a whisper of something strange and exotic.
 Brake lights paint the night with the squeal
 of worn tires.
 You continue to walk leisurely

 toward your destiny of nothing
 as a voice calls out, soft and sweet
-as a cemetery rose.
-Your name and no other.
+as a cemetery rose, your name and no other.

 As you enter the truck cab you can see
-her pink panties inching out around the sides
+her pink panties peeking out around the sides
-of her high cut blue jean shorts,
+of her high-cut blue jean shorts,

 feel her hand brushing against yours
 like a flower in search of its bee.
 Your arm
 aches like your heart with loneliness, mistrust.

-Yet that face bleeding through your skin and shirt
+Yet that face bleeding through your skin
 clears its throat, begins to whisper and hum
-“Are you lonely tonight.”
+“Are you lonesome tonight.”
 You feel yourself

 singing along, only slightly out of tune
 as you pass fields of horses, cattle,